CHAPTER 1

 Movement on the ridge.
 A figure shifting position, rifle barrel glinting.
 Her weapon tracked upward.
 Three rounds.
 The figure disappeared behind the rocks.

-Lance Corporal Thompson bucked backward like a mule had kicked him.
-Blood spewed from his chest, coating the tan fabric as his weapon fell useless from his grasp.
-Thompson stood for a second regaining his balance, then collapsed hard, arms splayed across the filthy street.
+Ten meters to her left, Lance Corporal Thompson bucked backward as if a mule had kicked him.
+Blood spewed from his chest, coating the tan fabric of his blouse as his weapon fell, useless, from his grasp.
+Thompson stood for a second, regaining his balance, then collapsed hard, arms splayed across the filthy street.

 No medic.
 Damn it.
-The corpsman was with the team she'd sent to secure the other side of town.
-Thompson would bleed out in the next thirty seconds if she didn't act.
-A couple of bullets whizzed nearby, but she remained at her soldier's side.
+He was with the team she’d sent to secure the other side of town.
+Thompson would bleed out in the next thirty seconds if she didn’t act.
+A couple of bullets whizzed past, but she remained at the soldier’s side.

-Zoe's palm slammed over the hole in Thompson's chest.
-Blood pulsed between her fingers, in pace with his heartbeat.
-His breath came in shallow pants, eyes wide with shock.
+Zoe slammed her palm over the hole in his chest.
+Blood pulsed between her fingers in pace with his heartbeat.
+His breath came in shallow pants, his eyes wide with shock.

-"I got you," Zoe grunted.
-"Stay still and let me do this.
-Won't lie, gonna hurt like hell."
+“I got you,” she grunted.
+“Stay still and let me do this.
+Won’t lie, gonna hurt like hell.”

 He nodded, gripping her arm for comfort.
-She ripped open his IFAK pouch, put one QuikClot packet between her teeth, and tore open the other.
+She ripped open his IFAK pouch, put a QuikClot packet between her teeth, and tore open another.
 The gauze went deep into the wound.
-Thompson's back arched, but the bleeding stopped.
+Thompson’s back arched, but the bleeding stopped.

 His lips moved.
 No sound came out.

-"We can't stay here.
-Gotta move you," she said.
+“We can’t stay here.
+Gotta move you,” she told him.

 Zoe grabbed his drag handle, hauling him behind a stone barrier.
 His boots left twin furrows in the dirt.